erjosito/azure-networking-lab/README.md

 lab-user@nva-1:~$
 ```

 Now the probe for the internal load balancer will fail even if the internal interface is up, but for whatever reason the NVA cannot connect to the Internet, therefore enhancing the overall reliability of the solution.
+Advanced probes are a very powerful tool that can be used to recognize multiple problems: is a specific daemon (iptables?) running correctly, is a necessary service reachable (DNS, authentication, logging), etc.

 ### What we have learnt

-Advanced HTTP probes can be used to verify additional information, so that firewalls are taken out of rotation whenever complex failure scenarios occur, such as the failure of an interface other than the one the probe was sent to, or a certain process not being running in the system (to detect if the firewall daemon is still running).
+Advanced HTTP probes can be used to verify additional information, so that firewalls are taken out of rotation whenever complex failure scenarios occur, such as the failure of an upstream interface, or a certain process not being running in the system (for example if the firewall daemon is not running).

 # Part 3: VPN to external site <a name="part3"></a>